partnershipsforbettermedicaid/partnershipsforbettermedicaid.github.io/README.md

 * Weight management
 * Psychological strain of ensuring each caregiver is providing the acceptible level of care

 So, every day my physical condition requires some level of physical assistance from someone: typically between two and 8 hours depending on the ammount of care I need.
 Over the years I have been blessed with friends and family who have provided each of these services for me and for them I am eternally grateful.
 But this is not sustainable when I rely on a single family member or friend for my day-to-day care.
 For this reason I have received community-based care through state Medicaid waiver programs through most of my adulthood.

+## Community-based Care, An Alternative to Institutions

+Community-based care is provided by most states as an alternative to institutional care for people who can prove they have the natural supports to live in their community.
+Beneficiaries of these programs have conditions across a broad spectrum of diagnosed conditions.
+For families without the means to pay for in-home care and many people with disabilities state, federal, county, and city programs are the funding source for their essential daily care.
+They can live somewhat independently in their homes or apartments instead of a nursing home or other institution.

+Figure 1.
+Some conditions served by community-based care programs.

+* Mental illness
+* Physical disability
+* Developmental disability
+* Rehabilitation
+* Aging
+* Blindness
+* Hearing impairment
+* Childhood disability

+Community-based care is by most measures a tremendous success.
+TO-DO: Cite research here.

+## Medicaid's Flawed Implementation of Community-based Care

+For-profit Agencies.

+Bureaucratic Red Tape.

+Politicized Budgetary Constraints.

+Burden on the Recipient.

-## The Problem with Community-based Care
+## The Case for Partnerships with State Colleges and Universities

-Community-based care
+### Reliable Pool of Motivated Service Providers

+Figure 2.
+College and University Programs that Provide these Services.

+* Nursing
+* Psychology
+* Social Services
+* Nutrition
+* Pre-Health
+* Sociology
+* Public Health
+* Social Work
+* Early Childhood Development
+* Health Sciences
+* Social Sciences

+### Opportunities for Field Research

+### Improved Oversight and Metrics

+### Added Revenue Source for Educational Programs